-As an e-commerce manager or digital merchandiser, you will all too often encounter the challenge of choosing the optimal recommendation type for your commercial objective.
+As an e-commerce manager or digital merchandiser, you'll all too often encounter the challenge of choosing the optimal recommendation type for your commercial objective.
 Because let’s face it: it’s a jungle out there!

 The good news is Apptus eSales has a recommendation algorithm for every step of the customer journey.
 For example, options include recommendations based on individual customer, cart contents, abandoned cart contents, and top-sellers.